fredbi/go-experiments/go-openapi/README.md

 * handling `null` JSON values
 * checking for json schema `required`
 * forced trade-offs when deciding to use pointers rather than values in receiver go types
-* problems to keep the order of keys when generating specs, doc and basically everything where the author intended to see things appear in a given order
+* problems with keeping the order of keys when generating specs, docs, and basically everything where the author intended to see things appear in a given order
 * couldn't keep up with the creativity of the json schema committee, who have introduced many major evolutions since v4
 * couldn't keep up with generalized usage of $ref's in specs, untyped things in unexpected places (such as extension tags, ...)
 * dealing with union types (e.g. jsonschema declarations such as `type: [...]`, `anyOf`, `oneOf`, `allOf`, or the swagger v2 peculiar way